Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Role of the effective number of neighbors

-In Fig. \ref{cst} we show the results for the specific heat $C$ as a function of temperature for a large number of ferromagnetic structures with different numbers of magnetic neighbors $z$ (the number of nearest neighbors up to third order is shown in Table \ref{Tabla:Vecinos}).
+In Fig. \ref{cst} we show the results for the specific heat $C$ as a function of temperature for a large number of ferromagnetic structures with different numbers of magnetic neighbors $z$ (the number of nearest neighbors up to third order is shown in Table \ref{Tabla:Vecinos} and its critical temperatures are shown in Table \ref{Table:CriticalTemperatures}).
 Also shown is the mean-field result which corresponds to the limit $z \rightarrow \infty$.
 This result shows larger $C$ for $T<T_C$, while $C=0$ for $T>T_C$.
 In contrast, the specific heat for a honeycomb layered system with $z=4$ (three nearest neighbors within the plane of the honeycomb layer and one above or below the layer in alternating sites, LHc(4)) shows the smallest specific heat below $T_C$ and the largest one above $T_C$.
+This behavior arises from short-range correlations, which are absent in mean-field theory and persist for $T > T_C$, thereby contributing to the specific heat.
+The importance of these correlations increases as $z$ decreases.
+Since the total entropy per site is fixed at $\ln(7)$ (for $S=7/2$), this redistribution of entropy implies that $C/T$ decreases with decreasing $z$ for $T < T_C$.
+High-temperature series expansions \cite{gonzalez2023finite} confirm that, well above $T_C$, the specific heat of three-dimensional Heisenberg magnets should exhibit a $1/T^3$ tail, consistent with our observed behavior.
 Note that the diamond structure, which is distinct from the previous one but also has $z=4$, has a very similar specific heat.
 The low-temperature shoulder is a Schottky-like effect due to the internal field \cite{Facio15,BlancoII}.
 The lower panel inset shows that finite size effects are only appreciable near $T_C$ as exemplified in the case of the HCP(12) lattice.
 For this reason, we show specific heat curves from QMC corresponding to $N = 20$.